Are you still scratching your head sometimes when it comes to GDPR? Have no fear—our legal team is here to answer all your email marketing questions.

 61. We have email addresses from people who contacted us asking for product information.
 We want to send them our newsletters.
 Do we need any consent from them?

 If your newsletter provides product information then we believe you can rely on legitimate interest as legal ground.
-The individuals reasonably expect you to use his/her data in that way so you don't need to get additional consent.
+The individuals reasonably expect you to use their data in that way so you don't need to get additional consent.

 63. I send emails to people who bought something from my store.
 In every email, I state, ‘You receive this message because you have registered on our website or made purchases from us.’
 Am I allowed to continue sending them emails?